luciddg/nodejs-api-example/README.md

 ## Example BuildingOS Oauth2 Client
 A simple webapp that shows information from BuildingOS

+- Login with OAuth2
-Show list of buildings
+- Show list of buildings
-Select one from list
+- TODO: Select one from list
-view Building with all meters
+- TODO: View Building with all meters
-Each meter should have an the type of resource and the most recent reading.
+- TODO: Each meter should have an the type of resource and the most recent reading.